aimgui/aimgui/README.md

-# AimGUI :anger:
+# AimGui :anger:

-AimGUI is a library that extends and wraps Dear ImGUI for use with python
+AimGui is a library that extends and wraps [Dear ImGui](https://github.com/ocornut/imgui) for use with Python Game Libraries

 :package: [Package](https://pypi.org/project/aimgui/)

-## Renderers
+## Game Libraries Supported

 [The Python Arcade Library](https://arcade.academy/)